MariaCarrilho/toy-story-memory-game/README.md

 # Toy Story Memory Game

 This memory game is a fun and challenging project developed using HTML, CSS, and JavaScript.
-The game features captivating images of the Toy Story's movies characters sourced from Wikipedia.
-Please note that the images used in the game belong to Wikipedia.
+The game features captivating images of the Toy Story's movies characters sourced from Wikipedia and other sources.
+Please note that the images used in the game do not belong to me.

 ## Features
 - HTML for structure